Prismatic Dieudonn\'e theory: Generalities on prismatic cohomology

-Now we restrict our discussion to quasi-regular semiperfectoid rings.
 Assume from now on that $(A,I)$ is a perfect prism and that $A/I\to R$ is a surjection with $R$ quasi-regular semiperfectoid.
 The prism $\prism_{R/A}^{\mathrm{init, unbdd}}$ admits then a more concrete (but in general rather untractable) description.
 Let $K$ be the kernel of $A\to R$.
 Then

 is the prismatic envelope of the $\delta$-pair $(A,K)$ from \cite[Lemma V.5.1]{bhatt_lectures_on_prismatic_cohomology} as follows from the universal property of the latter.
 In particular, the site $(R/A)_{\prism,\mathrm{unbdd}}$ has a final object\footnote{Up to now this discussion did not use that $R$ is quasi-regular, it was sufficient that $A/I\to R$ is surjective.}.